yukaberry/portfolio_tanzania_water_pumps/findings/analysis.md

 # 5. Feature engneering

 **New features**
-* population_zero :Categorised : population is  zero or not zero
+* population_zero : Categorised : population is  zero or not zero
 * payment_status :  Categorised : payment status is paid, not paid or unknown
 * construction_year_new : Sort years by decades
 * installer_group : Keep top 10 of installer
 * funder_group :  Keep top 10 of funder